parallelus/Admin-Menu-Editor-for-Runway/README.md

 Admin Menu Editor for Runway
 ============================

-An extension for the Runway framework to customize the admin menus in WordPress.
+An extension for the <a href="https://github.com/parallelus/Runway-Framework">Runway</a> framework to customize the admin menus in WordPress.

 https://github.com/parallelus/Runway-Framework